 Recruitment is the most common entry point for AI adoption.
 HR departments use AI to:

 • Screen resumes and applications: Algorithms quickly scan thousands of applications to highlight the most qualified candidates.
+To better understand the difference between AI and algorithms, it’s helpful to see how they work together in resume screening.

 • Chatbots for candidate support: Virtual assistants answer candidate queries, provide updates, and even schedule interviews.
+Many of these innovations reflect the top AI and ML trends reshaping the future across industries.

 • Predictive scoring: AI models assess job fit by analyzing skills, experience, and responses.